Mahmoud Jibril: National Transitional Council

 On 23 March 2011, amidst the Libyan Civil War, the National Transitional Council officially formed a transitional government and Jibril was appointed to head it.
 Jibril led meetings and negotiations with French President Nicolas Sarkozy, a meeting that resulted in France officially recognizing the National Transitional Council as the sole representative of the Libyan people.
 He also met with UK Foreign Secretary William Hague and then-U.S. Ambassador to Libya Gene Cretz, successfully persuading them to publicly back the NTC.

-Following his appointment as the NTC's head of government, Jibril was referred to by foreign officials as both as the interim prime minister and the chairman of the Executive Board, the title attributed to him by the NTC official website.
-References to Jibril as the prime minister, including by news organisations, foreign government ministries and world leaders, have increased significantly after rebels entered Tripoli in late August 2011.
+Following his appointment as the NTC's head of government, Jibril was referred to by foreign officials as both as the interim prime minister and the chairman of the executive board, the title attributed to him by the NTC official website.
+References to Jibril as the prime minister, including by news organisations, foreign government ministries and world leaders, increased significantly after rebels entered Tripoli in late August 2011.

 In his capacity as the NTC's top diplomat, Jibril was also referred to as the council's foreign minister, though this may have been a colloquial title.
-Qatar-based news organization Al Jazeera also called him "the NTC's chief of staff" on at least one occasion.
+Qatar-based news organization Al Jazeera English also called him "the NTC's chief of staff" on at least one occasion.

-The Executive Board was sacked en masse by decision of the NTC on 8 August over its sluggish response to the assassination of General Abdul Fatah Younis, Benghazi's top commander.
+The executive board was sacked en masse by decision of the NTC on 8 August over its sluggish response to the assassination of General Abdul Fatah Younis, Benghazi's top commander.
 Jibril was asked to form a new board subject to the council's approval.
 Though Jibril stayed on as the board's chairman, a spokesman for the NTC said he would be required to spend less time out of the country.

 On 21 August, amidst the Battle of Tripoli, Jibril gave a televised speech urging revolutionary fighters against looting, revenge killing, abusing foreign nationals, and mistreating prisoners of war.
 He also called for unity and asked that police and army units in Tripoli disavow Gaddafi but remain at their posts.
 Jibril declared, "Today, all Libya's people are allowed to participate in the building of the future to build institutions with the aid of a constitution that does not differentiate between a man and a woman, sects or ethnicities.
 Libya is for everyone and will now be for everyone.
 Libya has the right to create an example that will be followed in the Arab region."

 In September, Jibril "proposed 36 names for a new cabinet, including friends and relatives, and retained the prime minister and foreign minister slots for himself."
 He later retracted the proposal when NTC members objected, but an anonymous council official said it had "left a bitter taste".